xinyaofan/MG-TSD/README.md

 paper in https://openreview.net/forum?id=CZiY6OLktd

 Diffusion probabilistic models have the capacity to generate high-fidelity samples for generative time series forecasting; however, they also present issues of instability due to their stochastic nature.
-In order to tackle this challenge, we present a novel approach called [Multi-Granularity Time Series Diffusion (MG-TSD)](https://openreview.net/forum?id=CZiY6OLktd), which capitalizes on the intrinsic granularity levels present in the data, utilizing them as predefined targets at various stages of the diffusion process.
+In order to tackle this challenge, we present a novel approach called MG-TSD, which capitalizes on the intrinsic granularity levels present in the data, utilizing them as predefined targets at various stages of the diffusion process.
 These targets are used to guide the learning trajectory of the diffusion models, ensuring a more stable and accurate forecast.

 In the field of long-term forecasting, the Multi-Granularity Time Series Diffusion (MG-TSD) model has established a new state-of-the-art, showcasing a notable relative improvement that spans from 4.7% to 35.8% across six benchmarks.